kanboard/plugin-google-auth/README.md

 1. The easiest way is to copy and paste the Google Client credentials in the form **Settings > Integrations > Google Authentication**.
 2. Or add the credentials in your custom config file

-If you use the second method, use these parameters:
+If you use the second method, use these parameters in your `config.php`:

 ```php
 <?php